tobyweston/temperature-machine/DEVELOPERS.md

 ## Build Deployment JAR

-How to produce the `temperature-machine-1.0.jar` file.
+Run the following to produce the `temperature-machine-2.0.jar` file.

+    sbt assembly